mikakallberg/Project-Portfolio-5-DRF/testing.md

    - test following authenticated users as a authenticated user.
    - No access to follow authenticated user while not logged in.
    - Successful unfollowing a authentictated user as a logged in user.
-   - A user can't make an authenticated follower unfollow them.
+   - A user can't remove an authenticated User from their followers list.

 #
 * [Back to top](#)